Search docs...

 Requirements for automatic coverage

 The contractor only needs to complete an insurance application once.
-Once they’ve procured coverage via 1099Policy, every subsequent assignment they take is automatically covered, with the following caveats:
+Once they’ve procured coverage via 1099Policy, every subsequent assignment they take is automatically covered as illustrated in Figure 1.

 • the coverage types are the same as what they originally procured (e.g., workers-compensation, general, etc.);